Jerell/cli-budget/README.md

 1. Create a Google Cloud project.
 2. Enable the Google Calendar API
 3. Configure OAuth: You want the `calendar.readonly` scope.
+4. Put the credentials.json file in this folder

 ### Google Calendar events